kapingantony/DTBiSystem/SYSTEM_OVERVIEW.md

 1. Submits username and password.
 2. The system creates a missing `UserProfile` if necessary.
-3. Staff/superusers are marked as administrators in their profile.
+3. Superusers map to the `admin` app role; Django staff accounts map to the `staff` app role; ordinary accounts retain their selected startup-account type.
 4. Login count and remote IP are updated.
 5. A login notification is created by the login signal.
 6. Startup users go to their startup profile or startup creation page.
 7. Administrators go to the dashboard.

-The selected login `user_type` is currently a form value only; it does not enforce account type during authentication.
+The selected login type is checked against the account's Django flags and stored app role.
+Selecting Admin does not grant admin access.
+Standard staff accounts have Django Staff status on and Superuser status off.

 ### Startup profile editing